OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

 This document details how to create an expanding card effect using only CSS.
-This effect involves a card that, on hover, expands to reveal more content.
-We will use pure CSS3 for this effect, making it lightweight and performant.
+This effect involves a card that expands vertically when hovered over, revealing more content.
+We'll leverage CSS transitions and transforms for a smooth animation.
+This example uses plain CSS but could easily be adapted for frameworks like Tailwind CSS.

-## Description of the Styling
+**Description of the Styling:**

-The card will initially be compact, displaying only a title and a small image.
-On hover, the card expands vertically to reveal additional text content hidden by default.
-The expansion will be smooth and visually appealing, achieved through CSS transitions.
-We'll also style the card with basic shadows and rounded corners for a modern look.
+The card uses a simple structure: a container (`<div>`) holding a front section (containing a title and smaller description) and a back section (revealing more details upon hover).
+CSS transitions are used to animate the height change smoothly.
+The `transform: translateY()` property is used to slide the back section in and out.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>